Aims and Scope

 4. If approval is in doubt, the advertising department will inform the advertiser of the reasons, the action to be taken, and the estimated time of delay.

-The majority of the costs are covered by several pharmaceutical companies taking out paid advertising.
-Any other expenses are born by the Portuguese Society of Dermatology and Venereology.
+Costs are covered by the Portuguese Society of Dermatology and Venereology, and publicity mostly from the pharmaceutical industry according to the following advertising policy https://revista.spdv.com.pt/index.php/spdv/about.
 It is not allowed the influence of advertising on editorial decisions.

 The Journal of the Portuguese Society of Dermatology and Venereology is the oldest Portuguese medical specialized journal.
 Founded in 1942, the Journal publishes 4 issues per year for the last 71 years without interruption.
 The Journal is property and the official organ of the Portuguese Society of Dermatology and is distributed with no cost to all members of this society.
 Previous editors were Juvenal Esteves, Meneres Sampaio, F Cruz Sobral, Artur leitão, António Poiares Bpatista, António Cabral Ascenção, Manuel Marques Gomes, Augusto Mayer-da-Silva and Gabriela Marques Pinto (1998-2020).